XenaN/Moon-Mood/README.md

 # Moon-Mood
-Reserching effect of lunar cycle on mood.
+Researching effect of lunar cycle on mood.
-Now it's a program under development (it's my fun project or pet-project and used to study PyQT5).
+It's a program under development now (it's my fun project or pet-project and used to study PyQT5).
 Program objectives are
   - to represent table for moon and mood data
   - to store and process numerical data (numeric mood scale and moon phases scale)